jarikoi/advancedanalytics/ds-platforms-compared.md

 |  **Constraint Programmning**[^2] | --- | OR-Tools | --- | --- | Xpress |
 |  **Linear and non-linear optimization**[^2] | --- | OR-Tools | --- | --- | Xpress |

-This is based on a comparison described here: https://towardsdatascience.com/end-to-end-machine-learning-platforms-compared-c530d626151b
+This is based on a [^3] comparison described here: https://towardsdatascience.com/end-to-end-machine-learning-platforms-compared-c530d626151b

 [^1]: Internal Alpha.

 [^2]: Added by Jari.

+[3^]: Test